nathanielshak/advancedprogramming/Lesson10/README.md

 Write the `solve_maze` function that checks if a maze is solvable.
 This isn't as hard as it sounds!
 Remember how the flood-fill algorithm from lesson 9 covers the entire area of a contiguous 2-dimensional space?
 You can modify the flood-fill algorithm to solve a maze.

-Specifically, your function should take a maze and return a list of strings specifying which directions to move.
+Specifically, your function should take a maze and return True if the goal is reachable from the start, and False if it isn't.
 For this question, we'll use a new type of variable - a *class instance object*.
 We'll talk about classes in detail in the next lesson.
 For now, just use these functions to work with the maze:
 * `maze.is_wall(x, y)` checks if a cell is a wall or not
 * `maze.mark_visited(x, y)` marks a cell as visited
 * `maze.was_visited(x, y)` checks if a cell was visited already